 Simon Madden: If there were ongoing legal proceedings, for instance.

-Luke Hughes: There have occasionally been circumstances where the particular handling or the interests of the affected community have been such that the Government have waited for a particular reason.
+Luke Hughes: There have occasionally been circumstances where the particular handling or the interests of the affected community have been such that the Government has waited for a particular reason.
 Those are niche and exceptional, but I think it is right that there are those exceptional circumstances.

 Baroness D’Souza: As I understand it, all inquiry secretaries are required to produce a lessons learned report, but very often this does not happen.
 What role can your unit play or does play?
 Going back to what I was asking, if you had greater resources, would you be able to do that, or is that again dependent on the sponsoring Minister?